 Mission-critical centers include a lot of equipment and thousands of feet of cable.
 How do you manage these cables without it turning into a complete nightmare?
-Surely, you don't want your operators tripping over mismanaged wires, or hot cables that create a fire risk, or the dreaded rats nest of tangled cables.
+Surely, you don't want your operators tripping over mismanaged wires, hot cables that create a fire risk, or the dreaded rats' nest of tangled cables.
 Wire management is essential to keep your control room organized.

 Let's follow a set of power/network cables from desktop monitors and keyboards all the way down to the power plugs and server access points.